KimRautiainen/WorkplaceTrackerBackend/README.md

 - **API Documentation**: Refer to the Postman collection included in the repository for API endpoints and usage.
 - **SQL Schema**: The SQL documentation is available on the [Wiki page](https://github.com/KimRautiainen/workplaceTrackerBackend/wiki/SQL) of this repository.

-## Contributing

-We welcome contributions to the Workplace Tracking System!
-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## License